 Flat-Earthers claim the usage of the Babylonian term Saros “proves” that eclipses are predicted using ancient Babylonian technology.
 In reality, the Saros is now used to classify related eclipses.
 For example, the solar eclipse on August 21, 2017 is the 22nd member out of 77 in the Solar Saros 145.

 The term Saros was first used in association with eclipse by Edmond Halley in 1691.
 The Babylonians never used the term Saros to describe eclipses.
 And the numbering system of the Saros series was created by G. van den Bergh in 1955.

 A Saros series overlaps with several other Saros series.
-In a year, there can be two to five solar eclipses, which obviously belong to different Saros series.
+There can be two to five solar eclipses in a year, which belong to different Saros series.
 At any one time, there are about 40 Saros series in progress.
-After a Saros series ends, a new Saros series will begin and take their place.
+After a Saros series ends, a new Saros series will begin and take its place.

-So, if not using Saros cycle, how did they predict eclipses?
-Saros cycle certainly can still be used to roughly predict future eclipses.
-But, today we can also predict the occurrence of eclipses in sub second resolution.
+The Saros cycle can be used to roughly predict future eclipses.
+However, today, we can also predict the occurrence of eclipses in sub-second resolution.
 We can also predict the exact path and location where a solar eclipse will occur.
 Even the terrain of the Moon and Earth are accounted for.
-Phenomenon like Baily’s Bead and the shape of Corona can also be predicted in advance.
-Obviously, these facts can never be known from the eclipse cycle alone.
+We can also predict related phenomena like Baily’s Bead and the shape of Corona in advance.
+We cannot predict these phenomena from the cycle alone.

-These days, we use the Saros cycle unlike how we use the unit of time ‘year’.
-One year is the time the Earth takes to travel once around the Sun.
+We use the Saros cycle similar to how we use the unit of time ‘year.’
+One year is the period the Earth takes to travel once around the Sun.
 Each year is sequentially numbered to make it easier for us to reference a specific year.
-Let’s not forget that the system is a technology brought to us by the ancient Romans, a technology that we happily still use today.
+For example, this article was written in the year 2021, a few days after the 56th lunar eclipse of the Saros 121.